Men's Skincare Guide

 In general, we recommend trimming over shaving.
 It’s more comfortable, and if you have a good trimmer (like The Lawn Mower 3.0), you can get an extremely close crop without literally scraping a blade across your scrotum.
 It reduces irritation.
 It’s better for hydration.
 In general, ditching the razor blade when you can is better for your skin.

-If you insist on using a razor, then the tips we mentioned above can help you recover.
+If you insist on using a razor, then the tips we mentioned above can help you recover as long as you use a body groomer that's designed for the part of the body you're shaving.
 In fact, that goes for any part of your body that you decide to shave.
 If you’ll use aftershave on your face, then use Crop Reviver on your balls.
 It’s as easy as that.

 That about does it.
 You now have a thorough understanding of skincare.
 You know what you need to do for your flesh and why.
 Hopefully, you can make some informed decisions and craft a skincare regimen that is ideal for your lifestyle and leaves you looking and feeling better than ever before.
 If you don’t want to stop with basic skincare, you can learn a whole lot more about taking care of yourself and improving your sex appeal.
-We keep the vaults of knowledge full and accessible at www.manscaped.com.
+We keep the vaults of knowledge full and accessible at how to shave with acne to answers to the age-old question "Why do moles grow hair?"
 Come hang out.
 We’re glad to have you.